Special fares to Sydney now start from S$199 — more details at the end!

 9) Level up on Your Horse Riding Skills

-Guided horse riding tours are abundant around Australia but while you’re at Glenworth Valley, take up the opportunity pick up the 101s of handling a horse on your own!
-Those who are comfortable and show proficiency in handling horses are even allowed to go for free-range horse rides at AU$95 for 2 hours.
+Guided horse riding tours are abundant around Australia but while you’re at Glenworth Valley, take up the opportunity to pick up the 101s of handling a horse!
+Those who are comfortable and show proficiency in handling horses are even allowed to go for free-range horse rides.

 Opening Hours: 8:30AM – 5:30PM